Answered By: Research Librarian Last Updated: Aug 28, 2020 Views: 22

 - Use fewer limiters.
 Try using only those that are absolutely necessary.
 For instance, if your professor requires only scholarly peer-reviewed articles, limiting to peer-reviewed articles would be essential.
 Limiters such as date and resource type give you a more targeted results list, but sometimes you can use so many that you end up with zero results.

 - Broaden your topic.
 You may need to think more broadly about your topic.
 For example, if you are researching the impact of "Basque terrorism" and a specific town in Spain, you might broaden your search to just look at "Basque terrorism."
-Also, you may need to break your topic into different parts and search them separately (the Basque separatist movement then the demographics of the Spanish town), then interpret and combine the information yourself.
+Also, you may need to break your topic into different parts and search them separately (the Basque separatist movement than the demographics of the Spanish town), then interpret and combine the information yourself.